murrayjbrown/holochain-kennel/ui-src/README.md

-## Clutter rewritten in Redux/React
+## Litter rewritten in Redux/React

 This app was bootstrapped using `create-react-app`.
 Run `$ npm install` to install dependencies, and then `$ npm start` to boot up the server.
 You should also be running `$ hcdev web` for the holochain app.